 That's why I am using the IUD.
 I decided to use the IUD while I was pregnant and my nurse helped me make a plan to get it after my baby was born.
-I had to go in for an extra appointment, but it was quick and easy.
 The IUD is safe to use while I am breastfeeding and can keep me from getting pregnant for at least five years.
 Plus, with three children I don't have time to remember to take a pill or get a shot.
 If I do change my mind, it is easy to remove.